 Ability to Keep Residents Mobile

-This tells you the percentage of residents that maintained mobility over time.
-Optimizing mobility is often a good sign for residents' well-being.
+This tells you the percent of residents who were able to retain mobility over time.
+Optimizing mobility is often a good sign for residents' health.

 Short-term Care: Rehospitalizations